osilander/bonito_benchmarks/README.md

 ![beeswarm_K12](figures/quals_beeswarm_none_250Kbp.png)

-Given the relatively large number of errors for these unpolished genomes, it's also possibel to plot q-scores over 100Kbp pair windows, shown below.
+Given the relatively large number of errors for these unpolished genomes, it's also possible to plot q-scores over 100Kbp pair windows, shown below.
 This yields slightly more information on the relative quality of different assemblies as there are more points for each.